Samarth-Rokade/Mine-game-/README.md

-# Gambling Game
+# Minesweeper Challenge

-This repository showcases a Gambling game where players select the number of mines to be placed randomly in a 5x5 grid of 25 tiles.
+This repository showcases a Minesweeper Challenge game where players select the number of mines to be placed randomly in a 5x5 grid of 25 tiles.
 Players select tiles without mines, and their placed amount is multiplied based on the number of correct selections.

 ## Game Rules